sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing.md

 ![Real life example](http://s28.postimg.org/jjg5paz65/Real_life_example_power_supply.png)

 ### PID Settings
-Constantine wrote about the PIFF controller setup:
+Constantine wrote about the PIFF controller setup procedure the following:

 If you have inflight adjustments - this will be easier for you.
 I tuned like this:

 0) Fly ANGLE mode, LOS, calm day.
 Started with these PIFFs: P=5, I=10, D/FF = 20

 1) Give hard roll command, watch how plane executes it.
-It should be smooth from start to finish, without (or with minilal) oscillation at the end of the roll, without much wobble.
+It should be smooth from start to finish, without (or with minimal) oscillation at the end of the roll, without much wobble.
 If it oscillates at the end of maneuver - reduce FF; if it starts fast, then slows down and after a moment pushes it further - that's indication of too low FF

 2) Repeat for pitch